 ABOUT ME: Hi, my name is Trudy and I am the writer and social critic for Gradient Lair.
 I’m a 34-year-old Black woman who identifies as Jamaican Black (yes, Black is the noun, H/T to Nikki Giovanni).
-I am cisgender and identify as an ace; asexual, heteroromantic to be exact.
-I am a Womanist who includes Black feminism and intersectional feminism in my social justice work and writing, but Womanism most accurately speaks to my collective sociopolitical framework for anti-oppression praxis.
+I am cisgender and identify as an ace; heteroromantic asexual to be exact.
+I am a Womanist and Womanism (which has similarities to and differences from feminism) most accurately speaks to my collective sociopolitical framework for anti-oppression praxis.
 (I reject the use of “social justice” as a dismissive label when I happen write about my personal life.)
 Politically, I identify as neither Republican (barf) nor Democrat (Zzz).
 My political leanings are very Left, but that includes intersectionality and a plethora of perspectives, not solely raceless conversations about class.
 I identify as an agnostic atheist but still very connected to Black culture in most ways though zero interest in monotheisms and I try to have nuanced perspective on non-Eurocentric, Afrocentric theisms and deities.
 Though I am an atheist, I am not interested in White supremacist atheism either.

 I am college-educated.
 I have a Master’s degree in Criminal Justice and I completed 2 years of additional graduate work in Psychology and Mental Health Counseling.
 I studied race, gender and adolescent mental health/education and I have a lot of interest in how media/culture impact this.
 I studied Behavioral and Social Sciences at the baccalaureate level.
 (It’s a NO on pursuing a Ph.D.)